PriestOfWashu/CSE360Fl2023/README.md

 3. import project folder as a file system
 3.a. if you do not have JavaFX 19 and jasypt, download and set up user libraries for them.
-3.b. for jasypt, ignore all of the spring, hibernate, and apache integrations. only use the core jars 3.c. the libraries are named JavaFX19 and Jasypt for thr javafx and jasypt libraries respectively.
+3.b. for jasypt, ignore all of the spring, hibernate, and apache integrations. only use the core jars 3.c. the libraries are named "JavaFX19" and "Jasypt" (Case sensitive) for thr javafx and jasypt libraries respectively.
 4. run the program.